lloydkevin/hugo-wd/content/post/2013-05-01-deploy-wordpress-fabric.md

 	rsync_project(remote_dir = dir, local_dir = local_dir, exclude = exclude_sync, delete = False)
 </pre>

 I run this by typing `fab deploy` on the command line.
-That&#8217;s it.
+That's it.
 A quick summary of my script:

   * <span style="line-height: 13px;">You set up some configurations</span>
   * Set up your _command_

 As you can assume the _local_ command runs scripts locally.
-Here, I&#8217;m compiling my [SASS][9] scripts for deployment.
+Here, I'm compiling my [SASS][9] scripts for deployment.
 Other minifying stuff could go here also and other clean up.

 The _rsync_project_ command is a wrapper for the rsync command that runs on the server.
-If you don&#8217;t need rsync, you can call the _run_ command to run stuff on the server.
+If you don't need rsync, you can call the _run_ command to run stuff on the server.

 Fabric is very flexible that way.
-If you don&#8217;t like or need the rsync command, you can use Git if you like.
+If you don't like or need the rsync command, you can use Git if you like.
 You would use _local_ to run _git commit_, _git push_; then use _run_ to do a _git pull_ on the server.
-That way it&#8217;s very similar to the git workflow.
+That way it's very similar to the git workflow.
 The reason I prefer this is that everything is self contained in the fabfile.
-I&#8217;m not having to juggle multiple post-receive scripts everywhere.
+I'm not having to juggle multiple post-receive scripts everywhere.

 Hope the simplicity will help you guys.